EricwentwithCyber/Azure-SIEM-Lab/README.md

 # Azure-SIEM-Lab
-Building a SIEM in Azure utilizing Microsoft
+Building a SIEM in Azure utilizing Microsoft Sentienl, Microsoft Defender, Log Anaytlics, NSGs, Kusto Query, Lanuage and more.